Unidata/science-gateway/openstack/readme.md

 ### openrc.sh

 The next part involves downloading the `openrc.sh` file to work with our OpenStack allocation.
 You will have first login to the OpenStack TACC dashboard which will necessitate a password reset.
 Unfortunately, this login is not the same as the Jetstream Atmosphere web interface login.
+Also, follow the usual password advice of not reusing passwords as this password will end up in your OpenStack environment and [you may want to add it](#h:9C0700C5) in the `openrc.sh` file for convenience.

 1. Resetting Password